-Finally, we note that there are circumstances in which copy-the-best social learning is expected to produce a lower rate of cumulative cultural evolution than the less-strongly directed copy-if-better learning rule. copy-if-better learning for large sample pool sizes when payoff uncertainty is high.
+Finally, we note that there are circumstances in which copy-the-best social learning is expected to produce a lower rate of cumulative cultural evolution than the less-strongly directed copy-if-better learning rule.
 Our results demonstrate that when payoff uncertainty is low copy-the-best social learning leads to a higher rate of cultural evolution than either of the other learning rules, even as its efficacy declines with increasing sample pool size.
 However, as payoff uncertainty increases there comes a point where copy-if-better social learning out-performs copy-if-better learning for all except the very smallest sample pool sizes because it is not subject to the deleterious sampling effect that undermines copy-the-best learning as sample pool sizes increase.
 Empirical values of for the sample pool size are difficult to estimate, although we might expect that for most part of human history it was comparatively small and close to our cognitive limits on the maintenance of stable social relationships (ca 150, Dunbar 1993).
-Consequently, for much of human history, copy-the-best social learning might have been more effective than other social learning strategies even despite its susceptability to false inference in the face of payoff uncertainty.
+Consequently, for much of human history, copy-the-best social learning might have been more effective than other social learning strategies even despite its susceptibility to false inference in the face of payoff uncertainty.
 However, the situation might be different today, since the exponential development of information technology over the last 50 years has greatly increased the pool of potential social models, quite possibly creating scenarios beyond those we modelled here.
 Any concomitant slow-down in cultural evolution would not be visible in absolute terms (since the rate of cultural evolution would be still increasing given the larger N), but we would expect the effect of survivorship bias to become stronger, and the advantage of a social learning strategy restricted to the identification of few successful individuals to greatly decrease relative to alternative social learning strategies.

 Literature Cited